Central Sector Sewer Trunk Main

 What to expect during construction

-You may notice some activity in your area.
-Workers, machinery and vehicles will be active in the area, and temporary crossing and footpath closures with pedestrian/cyclist detours will be in place.
-Traffic speed restrictions may also be in place where required.
 Some noise can be expected while works are completed.
 Pumps or vacuum trucks may be louder at times, depending on weather and ground conditions.
 Measures like street sweepers, mats and ballasts will be implemented where required to help reduce mud on roads and impacts to softer surfaces.
 Some properties may have short-term restricted driveway or parking access changes.
 Affected residents will be contacted directly and in advance.
 Tree trimming will only occur if required and always undertaken with Council Arborist oversight.
-Overnight pumping: dewatering pumps may run overnight during wet weather to help keep the project on schedule and reduce how long the community is affected by works.
+Dewatering pumps may run overnight during wet weather to help keep the project on schedule and reduce how long the community is affected by works.
 These will operate on low settings to reduce noise.

 Once construction is complete, all disturbed areas will be reinstated, restoring roads, footpaths and land to their original or better condition.